irfanhakim-as/linux-wiki/topics/plasma-discover.md

 ### Description

-This details how to add the Flathub repository to Discover so we have access to Flatpak applications.
+This details how to add the Flathub repository to Plasma Discover so we have access to Flatpak applications.

 ### Steps